sartography/SpiffWorkflow/doc/bpmn/events.rst

 .. sidebar:: QA Lane

-   Ideally, this lane would be a process independent from the ordering process however, limitations of how SpiffWorkflow handles processes precludes multiple top-level processes.
+   Ideally, this lane would be a process independent from the ordering process (we don't want it to be cancelled just because an order eventually completes).
+However, limitations of how SpiffWorkflow handles processes precludes multiple top-level processes.

 In BPMN, Messages are used to communicate across processes and cannot be used within a workflow, but SpiffWorkflow allows message communication between laness well as between